Riimu/Kit-SecureRandom/README.md

 applications, since this tends to be issue only on system startup.

-If you know, that you absolutely need to read from `/dev/random` it's possible to set the `RandomReader` and `mcrypt` to use it instead by setting false as their constructor argument and providing the generator to `SecureRandom` in the constructor.
+If you know, that you absolutely need to read from `/dev/random` it's possible to set the `RandomReader` and `Mcrypt` to use it instead by setting false as their constructor argument and providing the generator to `SecureRandom` in the constructor.
 For example: